tayyaba-ramzan/tayyaba-ramzan/README.md

   </p>

-- 👉  I’m currently learning **JavaScript, TypeScript WebDevelopment.**
+- 👉  I’m currently learning **TypeScript, WebDevelopment, Next.Js & Tailwind CSS.**

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/tayyabaRamzan/](https://www.linkedin.com/in/tayyabaRamzan/)